Transformers: Beast Wars: BotCon comics

 In the BotCon comics, two particular Beast Wars storylines are tapped.

 In the Omega Point storyline, several events lead up to a tremendous battle against Shokaract, a Predacon fueled by the Dark Essence of Unicron himself.
-This also serves as an introduction for Apelinq and features the only appearances of Windrazor, Sandstorm, Antagony, and Cataclysm.
+This also serves as an introduction to Apelinq and features the only appearances of Windrazor, Sandstorm, Antagony, and Cataclysm.

 In the Primeval Dawn story, Tarantulas returns from the dead alongside Ravage, Spittor, Iguanus, and Razorclaw to complete the mission he set out to do.
 Meanwhile, the Vok create Primal Prime, who teams up with Airazor, Tigatron, and Ramulus as an opposing team that has also returned from the dead as well.

 Dreamwave Productions

 Dreamwave Productions released a Summer Special which contained a Beast Wars story.
 It introduced three new characters, Optimus Minor, Bonecrusher, and Wolfang.
-The comic had a survey as to whether Dreamwave's new comic would be Robots In Disguise or Beast Wars.
-Beast Wars won.
+The comic had a survey asking whether Dreamwave's new comic would be Robots in Disguise or Beast Wars.
+Beast Wars won the vote.

 Dreamwave Productions had plans to release a Beast Wars comic in early 2005, which would have been done by the War Within creative team of Simon Furman and Don Figueroa.
 Brad Mick and Adam Patyk were originally planned to write the series until they left Dreamwave after not being paid for several projects.
 However, Dreamwave entered bankruptcy before one issue could be published, although some cover art did appear on the internet.

 IDW Publishing

 A mini-series takes place parallel to the third season of Beast Wars and introduces characters who are not shown in the original series such as Magmatron, Razorbeast, and Injector.
-Other characters who appear are Grimlock in his Beast Wars body (a recolored Dinobot toy) and Ravage in his Transmetal II "Tripredacus Agent" incarnation.
+Other characters who appear include Grimlock in his Beast Wars body (a recolored Dinobot toy) and Ravage in his Transmetal II "Tripredacus Agent" incarnation.

 The mini-series focuses on Magmatron, sent by the Tripredacus Council to capture Megatron after Ravage's failure.
 However, Magmatron has his own agenda: to create his own army from the stasis pods the Axalon ejected in the pilot episode of Beast Wars.
 His scheme is partially thwarted by the Maximal double-agent Razorbeast, who ensures the shell program used reconfigures many of the protoforms as Maximals rather than Predacons.
 The two sides clash in an attempt to stop Magmatron from returning to Cybertron with a captured Megatron, with some unexpected aid from Grimlock ensuring Magmatron is sent back to Cybertron empty handed.
 However, Razorbeast's Maximals and many Predacons (led by Ravage, resurrected in a Transmetal II body) are left on Earth, opening the way for future series.